Lilly Header logo

 Actor portrayal

-What to Expect in Memory and Thinking Evaluation and Testing
+What to Expect in a Memory and Thinking Evaluation and Testing

-The process of evaluating and testing what might be behind your memory and thinking issues can take time.
-To evaluate what might be the problem, your doctor may run a full assessment of your thinking, memory, and decision-making abilities.
+To evaluate what might be the problem, your doctor may run a full assessment of your thinking, memory, and decision-making abilities and determine the presence of amyloid plaque in the brain.

 This is an example of the steps someone may experience to evaluate and test memory and thinking issues.
 Individual experiences may vary.